600apples/dafi/docs/scheduling-tasks.md

-It is possible to start reccuring callback execution or set bunch of delayed callback executions at one.
+It is possible to start reccuring callback execution or set bunch of delayed callback executions at once.

-For this reason special class modifier `PERIOD` is using
+For this reason special class modifier `PERIOD` is used.

 `PERIOD` take 2 optional arguments `at_time` and `interval` but only one of them is allowed to be provided.

 #### at_time

 - `at_time` - take one timestamp or list of timestamps.
-They all should be timestamps related to UTC time.
+They all should be timestamps related to UTC time (and timestamps in the future).

 For instance lets consider you want to execute remote callback `my_callback` 3 times, After 2 seconds after 10 seconds and after a minute: